JadenRazo/Project-Website/README.md

 ## Overview

-This repository contains a full-stack portfolio website with integrated microservices.
-The system includes a modern React frontend and a Go-based backend with multiple microservices for URL shortening, messaging, and developer panel functionality.
+My full-stack portfolio website with 5 independent Go microservices.
+It includes a modern React frontend and a Go-based backend architecture with separate microservice processes for URL shortening, messaging, developer panel, visitor analytics, and background workers.

 ## System Requirements